What we've learned from North Korea's missile tests

 How did the May 29 test differ from previous short-range missile tests?

 We don't know a lot about the May 29 test.
 It was apparently a Scud missile with a range of several hundred kilometers.
-What was new about it was a new front end, which had small fins that North Korea claimed help guide it during re-enty to give it high accuracy.
+What was new about it was a new front end, which had small fins that North Korea claimed help guide it during re-entry to give it high accuracy.

 North Korea paraded several missiles with fins on the re-entry vehicle during its April 15 parade, which it presumably would like to use as an anti-ship missile.
 Guiding a missile with that accuracy is difficult and will require considerable effort to develop.